Scandium chloride: Reduction

 Scandium(III) chloride was used by Fischer et al. who first prepared metallic scandium by electrolysis of a eutectic melt of scandium(III) chloride and other salts at 700-800 °C.

-ScCl_{3} reacts with scandium metal to give a number of chlorides where scandium has an oxidation state <+3, ScCl, Sc_{7}Cl_{10}, Sc_{2}Cl_{3}, Sc_{5}Cl_{8} and Sc_{7}Cl_{12}.
-For example, reduction of ScCl_{3} with scandium metal in the presence of caesium chloride gives the compound CsScCl_{3} which contain linear chains of composition Sc^{II}Cl_{3}^{−}, containing Sc^{II}Cl_{6} octahedra sharing faces.
+ScCl3 reacts with scandium metal to give a number of chlorides where scandium has an oxidation state of less than +3, ScCl, Sc7Cl10, Sc2Cl3, Sc5Cl8 and Sc7Cl12.
+For example, reduction of ScCl3 with scandium metal in the presence of caesium chloride gives the compound CsScCl3 which contains linear chains of composition Sc^{II}Cl3−, containing Sc^{II}Cl6 octahedra sharing faces.

 Uses

 Scandium(III) chloride is found in some halide lamps, optical fibers, electronic ceramics, and lasers.